Hardy inequalities for antisymmetric functions: Introduction

 It is well known that \eqref{1.1} is optimized by functions depending on $|x|$.
 It can be checked that any non-zero function depending on $|x|$ does not satisfy \eqref{1.2}.
 Thus, it is expected that the constant in \eqref{1.1} should improve when restricted to functions satisfying the antisymmetric condition.
 In \cite{hoffmann} Hoffmann-Ostenhof and Laptev confirmed this and proved

 \begin{Theorem}[Hoffmann-Ostenhof, Laptev \cite{hoffmann}] Let $u \in C_0^\infty(\R^d)$ satisying the antisymmetric condition \eqref{1.2}.
 Then for $d \geq 2$ we have

 Moreover the constant is sharp, that is, \eqref{1.3} fails to hold for a strictly bigger constant. \end{Theorem} First, we note that $d=2$ is allowed in the result.
 Secondly under the condition \eqref{1.2} the optimal constant improves by a significant amount.
-It grows at the rate of $d^4$ as $d \rightarrow \infty$ as compared to $d^2$ growth in the standard Hardy inequality \eqref{1.1}. \\
+It grows at the rate of $d^4$ as $d \rightarrow \infty$ as compared to $d^2$ growth in the standard Hardy inequality \eqref{1.1}.
+The motivation for restricting to class of antisymmetric functions comes from mathematical physics, where such assumptions appears very naturally in the study of fermionic particles.
+For other kinds of Hardy-type inequalities for fermionic particles we refer the reader to \cite{frank, hoffmann1, hoffmann2}.

 In the proof, the authors used a decomposition of $L^2(\mathbb{S}^{d-1})$ into spherical harmonics and computed the smallest possible degree of an antisymmetric spherical harmonic which appears in the final constant.
-A part of this paper is concerned with giving a direct proof of Theorem \eqref{thm1.1} which does not use spherical harmonic decomposition.
-One of our motivations for finding such a proof is to extend Theorem \ref{thm1.1} to spaces such as the torus and integer lattices, which do not enjoy such decompositions.\\
+A part of this paper is concerned with giving a direct proof of \eqref{1.3} which does not use spherical harmonic decomposition.
+One of our motivations for finding such a proof is to extend the above theorem to spaces such as the torus and integer lattices, which do not enjoy such decompositions.

 The other part of the paper deals with a discrete analogue of the Hardy inequality \eqref{1.1} on the integer lattices $\Z^d$.
 Let $u \in C_c(\Z^d)$, the space of finitely supported functions on $\Z^d$.
-The discrete Hardy inequality then reads as:
+The \emph{discrete Hardy inequality} then reads as: